wbudic/LifeLog/Current Development Check List.md

 # Current Branch Development Sun-1.5
+##Current
+LifeLog Document using Quill
+-
+* Separate Page
+* Uses Encryption, Compression extension in SQLite.
+* Provide file attachments.
 ## Urgent
 *&#10004; Autologin feature, that expires on logout.
 *&#10004; Data/Login control updated to read the configuration file.
->> Configuration file to be updated to carry also categories.
+>&#10004; Configuration file to be updated to carry also categories.
 * &#10004; Configuration page to be updated, system variables description field to be implemented.
 * &#10004; Configuration page - data fix section to be implemented.
 * &#10004; Build login_ctrl.cgi login controller alias and password based.
 Where each alias creates its own database.
 It server side session based, that unless you logged off keeps the session 24 hr. by default.
 Alias is therefore to an separate database.
 If user doesn't know the password, can't get access.
 Client remote IP address is checked to be on local only network (IP pinged).